Pressure-Cooker BBQ Chicken Wings Recipe

 - PRESSURE & TEMPERATURE SENSOR CONTROLS - To maintain even heat and pressure by automatically activating or deactivating the power supply.

-- BACK-UP SAFETY RELEASE VALVE - If the temperature and pressure sensor malfunctions and the pressure builds beyond the maximum --the the back up will kick in and release the pressure.
+- BACKUP SAFETY RELEASE VALVE - If the temperature and pressure sensor malfunctions and the pressure builds beyond the maximum --the back up will kick in and release the pressure.

 - CLOG RESISTANT FEATURE - This prevents food from blocking the steam release port.
-Be sure so clean the port after each use.
+Be sure to clean the port after each use.